elijahmagistrado/standardise-distribution-maps/README.md

 * Rasters must be in ESRI ASCII (.asc) format.
 * Shapefiles must be ESRI shapefile (.shp) format.

-## Raster conversion
-Distribution maps must be in ESRI shapefile (.shp) format.
-Raster distribution maps therefore must be converted into shapefiles before it can be standardised.

-### polygonise(file_path)

-The function `polygonise()` is used to convert all ESRI ASCII (.asc) raster files into shapefiles.
-Outputs shapefiles in the same directory supplied.
-Note that the column name containing the scientific names is called `Taxon`.

-**Parameters:**

-* **file_path : str**
-  * File directory containing rasters

 ## Standardising shapefiles
 The shapefile must be transformed to match a specific format to be processed correctly in the spatial service.